Tokenization

 You have two options for achieving this:

-During the checkout process you can store the data by adding an additional parameter to the normal prepare checkout request as described in step 1 of the Primeiro Pay checkout:
+During the checkout process you can store the data by adding an additional parameter to the normal prepare checkout request as described in :

 After the account holder has filled in their account information and are redirected back to your shopperResultUrl

-, you can retrieve the response information as usual (step 3).
+, you can retrieve the response information as usual ().
 This time, however, the response will include a registrationId

 (token) and useful card information that you can store for future 'one-click payment' requests.

-When the payment form is displayed as described in step 2 of the Primeiro Pay checkout, you can extend the form to display an option to your customer that allows him store his account data.
+When the payment form is displayed as described in , you can extend the form to display an option to your customer that allows him store his account data.

 With Primeiro Pay it is also possible to create a just registration separate from any later payment.